Table of Contents

 - A/B testing Amazon product descriptions and titles.
 Product descriptions and titles are also important elements that help the users to decide whether to find out more about the product (the task of the title) and whether the product matches their needs and expectations (the task of the product description).
 To make both of these elements cope with their tasks, make sure to make the title catchy and the description – detailed, meaningful, and filled with relevant keywords.
 Then, test the options.

-And keep in mind that you should run separate a/b tests for title and description – don’t change both of them at once.
+And keep in mind that you should run separate a/b tests for the title and description – don’t change both of them at once.
 Otherwise, you should be unable to find out what elements actually drive conversion.

-- A/B testing Amazon listings.
+- A/B testing listings.
 When you change a specific parameter in your product title or description, for example, it can change the positioning of your listing as well, so make it a rule to evaluate the complete picture when analyzing your A/B test results.

 How Can I Do A/B Testing on Amazon FBA in the Most Effective Way?

 - Exclude the external influence.
 Also, make sure there are no powerful triggers to significantly increase or, on the contrary, drown down your sales while you are running A/B tests.
-For example, testing your listings on the eve of Black Friday is a bad idea since most users go mad with the discounts and the best deals.
+For example, testing your listings on the eve of Black Friday is bad since most users go mad with the discounts and best deals.